244th Infantry Regiment "Cosenza": World War I

 The 244th Infantry Regiment (Brigade "Cosenza") was formed during World War I on 30 January 1917 by the regimental depot of the 30th Infantry Regiment (Brigade "Pisa") in Nocera Inferiore.
 The regiment was immediately assigned to the Brigade "Cosenza", which had been formed, together with the 243rd Infantry Regiment (Brigade "Cosenza"), on 25 January 1917 by the regimental depot of the 19th Infantry Regiment (Brigade "Brescia") in Cosenza.
-The regiment consisted of three battalions, which each fielded four fusiliers companies and one machine gun section.
+The regiment consisted of three battalions, which each fielded four fusilier companies and one machine gun section.

 The brigade soon departed for the Italian Front, where it fought in May 1917 in the Tenth Battle of the Isonzo on the Karst plateau, and then in August of the same year in the Eleventh Battle of the Isonzo in the area of Korita na Krasu.
-In June 1918 the brigade fought in the Second Battle of the Piave River, during which it earned a Silver Medal of Military Valour for the defense of Ponte di Piave.
+In June 1918 the brigade fought in the Second Battle of the Piave River, during which it earned a Silver Medal of Military Valor for the defense of Ponte di Piave.
 In October 1918 the brigade fought in the Battle of Vittorio Veneto in the area of San Dona di Piave.

 After the war the brigade and its two regiments were disbanded in February 1919.